 This is a box containing one or more instances of MetadataKeyBox, one for each “configuration” of key that may occur in the samples of the track.
 For example, if there are two keys, there will be two MetadataKeyBox boxes in the MetadataKeyTableBox – one for each key.

+Multiple MetadataKeyBox instances within a MetadataKeyTableBox may share the same key_namespace and key_value.
+No uniqueness constraint is imposed on this combination.
+When multiple MetadataKeyBox instances share the same key_namespace and key_value, they are distinguished by their local_key_id and by any additional key configuration data associated with the key, such as setup box information or locale information.

 If the MetadataKeyTableBox does not contain a key for which a client is searching no samples associated with this sample entry contain values with that key.